-Scott has been the Executive Director of Lake Stewards of Maine since the program transitioned from state government to an independent nonprofit organization in the mid 1990’s.
+Scott currently serves as LSM’s Senior Program Advisor.
+He previously served as Executive Director for 26 years from 1996-2021.
 He is past-President and long-time Science Advisor to the Congress of Lake Associations and the Maine Lakes Society, and former co-chair of the Maine Council on Environmental Monitoring and Assessment.
 He was a founding member of Maine’s Task Force on Invasive Aquatic Species and has served on numerous technical advisory committees in the development of lake water quality protective standards for Maine’s lakes.

-Under Scott’s leadership, Lake Stewards of Maine has grown and diversified.
+Under Scott’s leadership, Lake Stewards of Maine grew and diversified.
 The organization has served as a national and international model, known for its effective and creative approaches used in engaging, training and supporting volunteers.

 His work has been recognized by the US EPA, the Maine Legislature, the Natural Resources Council of Maine, Soil and Water Conservation Districts, and the North American Lake Management Society, which presented him its Technical Excellence Award in 2000.